Differential/meteor-boilerplate/README.md

 @import ‘@{components}/buttons.import.less’;
 ```

-The reason that this is done is to avoid any issues when the LESS compiler runs.
+The reason that this is done is to avoid any issues when the LESS files are compiled into CSS.
 That way, if one component relies on another or you want a certain order for your components, you can avoid any issues.

 ## <a name="seo"></a> SEO